Insect trap: Terrestrial arthropod traps

 Pitfall traps are used for ground-foraging and flightless arthropods such as Carabid beetles and spiders.
 Pitfall traps consist of a bucket or container buried in soil or other substrate so that its lip is flush with the substrate.

 A grain probe is a type of trap used to monitor pests of stored grain, consisting of a long cylindrical tube with multiple holes along its length that can be inserted at various depths within grain.

 Soil emergence traps, consisting of an inverted cone or funnel with collecting jar on top, are employed to capture insects with a subterranean pupal stage.
 Emergence traps have been used to monitor important disease-vectors such as Phlebotomine sandflies.

 Aquatic arthropod traps

 Aquatic interception traps typically involve mesh funnels or conical structures that guide insects into a jar or bottle for collecting.

-Aquatic emergence traps are cage-like or tent-like structures used to capture aquatic insects such as chironomids, caddisflies, mosquitoes, and odonates upon their transition from aquatic nymphs to terrestrial adults.
+Aquatic emergence traps are cage-like or tent-like structures used to capture aquatic insects such as chironomids, caddisflies, mosquitoes, and odonates upon their transition from aquatic nymphs or pupae to terrestrial adults.
 Aquatic emergence traps may be free floating on the water's surface, submerged, or attached to a post near shore.